Autoloader Cache is not updated

 Tested-by: Susanne Moog

-#2 Updated by Christian Kuhn about 8 years ago
+#2 Updated by Christian Kuhn over 8 years ago

 @Oliver: I'd strongly recommend to abandon this change set.

 I've instead now pushed https://review.typo3.org/#change,3911 The patch enables usage of the NullBackend for the phpcode cache to easy development on a dev system.
 This is also very useful for the new language cache ...